Data Infrastructure Primer Overview

-Data Infrastructures exists to support business, cloud and information technology (IT) among other applications that transform data into information or services.
+Data Infrastructure Primer Overview looks at the resources that combine to support business, cloud and information technology (IT) among other applications that transform data into information or services.
 The fundamental role of data infrastructures is to provide a platform environment for applications and data that is resilient, flexible, scalable, agile, efficient as well as cost-effective.
 Put another way, data infrastructures exist to protect, preserve, process, move, secure and serve data as well as their applications for information services delivery.
 Technologies that make up data infrastructures include hardware, software, cloud or managed services, servers, storage, I/O and networking along with people, processes, policies along with various tools spanning legacy, software-defined virtual, containers and cloud.

 Various Types and Layers of Infrastructures